SolidRun/atf-marvell/docs/plat/marvell/armada/doimage.rst

       openssl genrsa -des3 -out QuittersCA.key 4096

 #.
-Create and self-sign the root CA cerificate using previously generated
+Create and self-sign the root CA certificate using previously generated
    root CA key (SHA1 is retired now, so SHA2 should be used):

    .. code:: shell